-Daniel O’Connell, often known as the Emancipator or the Liberator, was a major Irish political leader at the beginning of the 19th century, best known for campaigning for Catholic emancipation and for arguing for the repeal of the Act of Union, 1800.
+Daniel O’Connell, often known as the Emancipator or the Liberator, was a major Irish political leader at the beginning of the 19th century best known for campaigning for Catholic emancipation and for arguing for the repeal of the Act of Union, 1800.

-The Act of Union was the first piece of law that combined Great Britain and Ireland to create the United Kingdom and was implemented by the British government after the unsuccessful United Irishmen rebellion, aided by the French, in 1798, through which the Irish sought complete independence from Britain.
+The Act of Union united Great Britain and Ireland in one 'United Kingdom.'
+It was implemented by the British government after the unsuccessful United Irishmen rebellion, aided by the French, in 1798, through which the Irish sought complete independence from Britain.

 The introduction of the Act was almost the complete opposite of the aims of the 1798 rebellion.
 Prior to this, the relationship between the countries was officially referred to as a personal union since the Crown of Ireland Act 1542 named King Henry VIII of England as the King of Ireland.

-The Act of Union meant that Ireland was ruled entirely from London, the level of autonomy granted to the Ascendancy was taken away from them.
+The Act of Union meant that Ireland was ruled entirely from London.
+The level of autonomy granted to the Ascendancy was taken away from them.
 Ireland was required to contribute two-seventeenths of its expenditure to Britain.

 "Let every man who feels with me proclaim, that if the alternative were offered him of Union, or the re-enactment of the Penal Code in all its pristine horrors, that he would prefer without hesitation the latter, as the lesser and more sufferable evil,” he proclaimed to the Catholic meeting, “that he would rather confide in the justice of his brethren the Protestants of Ireland, who have already liberated him, than lay his country at the feet of foreigners."

-The campaign unfortunately turned violent and resulted in the Tithe War between 1831 and 1836 in which the newly established Irish Constabulary seized the property of those who refused to pay.
+The campaign, unfortunately, turned violent and resulted in the Tithe War between 1831 and 1836 in which the newly established Irish Constabulary seized the property of those who refused to pay.

-Although he called off the meeting because he was not willing to risk the chance of violence, O’Connell was arrested and charged with conspiracy and a year’s imprisonment.
+Things came to a head when Prime Minister Peel banned a rally in Clontarf, Co.
+Dublin in 1843.
+Although he called off the meeting because he was not willing to risk the chance of violence, O’Connell was arrested and charged with conspiracy and imprisoned for a year.

 Dublin’s main street was renamed O’Connell Street from Sackville Street in his honor in the early 20th century and his statue still stands at the lower end of the street facing O’Connell Bridge.